 Upcountry Maui is a unique location, unique in its non-uniqueness.
 It’s quite easy to forget you are on a tropical island in the middle of the Pacific it has a much more Rural mainland look and feels about the place.
 A stay here would be quite unlike anywhere on the island.
 It’s a long way from the tropical beach holiday most are looking for.

-On the whole, the weather in Maui is stale and warm all year round.
-However due to the position of the island in the middle of the Pacific and it’s mountainous terrain it has many different microclimates and weather can vary drastically during the same day.
+On the whole, the weather in Maui is stable and warm all year round.
+However, due to the position of the island in the middle of the Pacific and its mountainous terrain, it has many different microclimates and weather can vary drastically during the same day.
 All that lush greenery that makes Maui so Idyllic has to get its water from somewhere and rain is a daily occurrence on Maui.
 But it rarely rains everywhere on the island with parts not seeing rain for years at a time. while other parts are some of the wettest on earth.
 Unsurprisingly tourist locations have sprung up in the areas most prone to good weather.
 Where rain is nothing more than a good short sprinkling and often at night.

 Without a shadow of a doubt, the best way of getting around Maui is in a hire car.
 Navigation is simple and parking not a major issue.
 The island Is sparsely built up so land is available for free parking even in towns.
 On top of this, the Transport network is poor by mainland standards.
 Really it’s a bus or nothing.
 The bus network is useable but it’s not a great way to spend your time in paradise.

-The only time we use taxies is when attending Luaus or other trips where drinking will be involved.
+The only time we use taxis is when attending Luaus or other trips where drinking will be involved.